Guidelines for Entry

 DISPUTES

-Artists found to be involved in any conduct or activity which, in the opinion of MAGNT, harms or may harm the reputation or name of MAGNT or its sponsors, or which offends public sensibility, may be disqualified from entering Telstra NATSIAA.
+• Artists or Agents found to be involved in any conduct or activity which, in the opinion of MAGNT, harms or may harm the reputation or name of MAGNT or its sponsors, or which offends public sensibility, may be deemed ineligible from entering or continuing in Telstra NATSIAA.

-MAGNT reserves the right to revoke the Awards and associated prize money from an Award Recipient subsequently found to be in breach of these conditions.
+• MAGNT reserves the right to revoke an Award from an Award Recipient found to be in breach of these conditions.

 DEFINITIONS

-Agent is the person the Artist has consented and selected to represent them in correspondence with MAGNT and Telstra.
-This may be an art centre, cultural centre, language centre, keeping place, or commercial gallery who represents the Artist.
+Agent is the person the Artist has consented and selected to represent them and be the contact person in Telstra NATSIAA matters such as correspondence with MAGNT and Telstra.
+This may be a family or community member or an art centre, cultural centre, language centre, keeping place, or commercial gallery who supports and represents the Artist.
+Where this Agent is an organisation or entity, the Agent must be a current Dealer Member of the Indigenous Art Code.

-Artwork is the Artwork submitted by the Artist and/or their Agent in the Entry Form.
-The image or images of the artwork submitted must be of the final artwork and no further alterations are allowed to be made to any aspect of the artwork after the entry form is submitted.
-Indicative images or sketches of proposed artworks will not be considered.
-The Artist must be the primary maker of the Artwork.
+Artwork is the Artwork submitted by the Artist/s and/or their Agent in the Entry Form.
+The Artist is the primary maker of the Artwork.
+The image or images of the Artwork submitted must be of the final artwork and no further alterations are allowed to be made to any aspect of the artwork after the entry form is submitted.
+Works in progress or indicative images or sketches of proposed artworks will not be considered and deemed ineligible.

 Finalist is an Artist whose work has been shortlisted by the Selection Panel to appear in the Telstra NATSIAA exhibition.